TerryRuskoski/terryruskoski.github.io/case-studies/lab-operations-inventory.md

 - Lack of training resources for a newly implemented institutional procurement system
 - Heavy reliance on a single individual for ordering, creating continuity risk

-This resulted in a system that was **digitized but not operationally reliable**, with persistent gaps in inventory management and process ownership.
+This resulted in a system that was digitized but **not operationally reliable**, with persistent gaps in inventory management and process ownership.

-## Approach

 ## Approach
 I approached the problem as a system design challenge, focusing on reliability, visibility, and transferability: